 The diversity of handicrafts in Iran is so high that preparing a list of them can take too long; however, it is a well-known fact that Iranian handmade carpets always sit atop the list.

 Handmade carpets have a special value among Iranians.
 In every single part of Iran, from Tabriz and Qom to Mashhad and Fars, and even among nomads, Iranian families weave carpets.
+You can identify a unique taste as well as the common Iranian roots in every piece of the precise handicraft.

 Just like other handcrafts in Iran, one can smell the fragrant scent of women’s hands intertwined with the knots of the hanging rugs.
 Women have always been in the vanguard of handicrafts.